Snow Related Impacts

 Are there electric vehicle charging stations at Foundry Place?

-Yes, there are six charging stations at Foundry Garage; four plugs on the first level and two plugs on the second level.
+Yes, there are three charging stations at Foundry Garage; two plugs on the first level and one plug on the second level.

 Is there public art at this facility?